shipshapecode/website-nuxt/blog/posts/2021-02-21-serverless-functions-ember-glimmer.md

 ## Netlify Dev

 Okay, with that in mind the first solution I explored was [Netlify Dev](https://github.com/netlify/cli/blob/master/docs/netlify-dev.md).
 Netlify Dev provides all the features of deploying to Netlify, including serverless functions, and brings them to the local development enviroment as part of [Netlify CLI](https://docs.netlify.com/cli/get-started/#get-started-with-netlify-dev).
-Essentially, Netlify Dev allows you to write and serve functions locally alongside your client-side code, just like next's API routes.
+Essentially, Netlify Dev allows you to write and serve functions locally alongside your client-side code, just like Next's API routes.
 These functions can be written in node or Golang, but we'll focus on node for now.

 ### Netlify functions with Ember